 In my defense, I had to fight the kit the entire way.
 The resin was awful.
 It would flake off at a glance.
-Despite washing it and priming it with lacquer thinner, paint wants to chip away from it.
+Despite washing it and priming it with lacquer based primer, paint kept wanting to chip away from it.
 I am quite certain that Sprite or 7-Up was used in the production of the resin, as the number of bubbles that had to be dealt with could only be explained by the presence of such an effervescent beverage.
 The casting blocks showed a disdain for modeler’s rarely seen outside of Special Hobby’s walls.

 Still, the shape was not bad, with reasonable surface detail.
-And once the GIANT casting blocks were removed, everything actually fit together rather well.
+And once the GIANT casting blocks were removed, everything actually lined up rather well.

 The lesson I took away from it was that if, by some stretch of the imagination I ever build one of these again, I’ll completely fill in ALL panel lines, and after painting, draw them in to the paint itself.

 I’ve never been a fan of vacform canopies, but I’ve learned to make use of them.
 However, this kit’s canopies were awful.
 Only one of the two provided had even the fainest lines visible to show framing, and then only partially.
-And once the forward windscreen was in the general shape, no effort to get it to fit with precision seemed to work out.
+The shape of the canopy, and the contours of the model, were in no way in agreement either.
+Once the forward windscreen was cut and sanded into the general shape, no effort to get it to fit with precision seemed to work out.
 Eventually I had to settle for “good enough” and glue it on.
 For the sliding portion of the canopy, I simply used a spare from an Eduard Spitfire Mk.
 XVIe bubble top.